 Like fish, eggs may be eaten alongside meat or dairy.

-Summary Kosher guidelines limit the consumption of animal-based foods to specific animals and cuts of meat which are slaughtered and prepared in a particular manner.
+Kosher guidelines limit the consumption of animal-based foods to specific animals and cuts of meat that are slaughtered and prepared in a particular manner.

-Like fish and eggs, plant-based foods are considered pareve, or neutral, meaning that they don’t contain meat or dairy and may be eaten with either of those food groups.
+Like fish and eggs, plant-based foods are considered pareve, or neutral, meaning they do not contain meat or dairy and may be eaten with either of those food groups.

 These foods also have their own set of kosher guidelines — especially regarding how they’re processed — although these guidelines are somewhat less restrictive than those for meat and dairy.

 In their purest form, grains and grain-based foods are considered kosher.
 However, certain processing methods may ultimately deem them not kosher.

-Processed grains like bread may not be kosher due to the equipment on which they’re processed or the ingredients used.
+Processed grain products such as bread may not be kosher as a result of the equipment on which they’re processed or the ingredients used.

 It is common for some breads to contain oils or shortening.
 If an animal-based shortening is used, the bread may not be considered kosher.